dgloves/DSS-Gymnasium/README.md

 ## Motivation
 This repository is built to provide an instructional framework for building customized Gymnasium learning environments in OpenDSS for traditional optimization and control problems which may be converted into Markov Decision Processes (MDPs), and can be solved using model-free RL & DRL algorithms.
-The purpose of this repository is to provide a simple resource for both new and experienced Python users involved in electric power distribution systems research to aid in the process of custom learning environment creation for any optimization-based task which can be solved by Deep Reinforcement Learning algorithms with OpenDSS.
+The purpose of this repository is to provide a valuable resource for both new and experienced Python users involved in electric power distribution systems research to aid in the process of custom learning environment creation for any optimization-based task which can be solved by Deep Reinforcement Learning algorithms with OpenDSS.
-We understand that in the domain(s) of power distribution systems optimization and control, there exist many different types of operational grid challenges (state estimation, emergency restoration, voltage regulation, DER dispatch, etc.), each requiring different mathematical formulations specific to the application.
+We understand that in the domain(s) of power distribution systems optimization and control, there exist many different types of operational grid challenges (state estimation, emergency restoration, voltage regulation, DER dispatch, etc.), each requiring mathematical formulations specific to the application.
 This translates into unique customizations for problem conversion into learning-based formulations (objective, constraints, etc.) as well as environmental structure (network, device, etc.).
-Therefore, instead of attempting to create a single RL-based learning environment suitable for all problems (this is highly impractical) as many have attempted, we feel it is more important to teach users how to construct their own environment(s) using open-source tools based on his/her own specific grid optimization task.
+Therefore, instead of attempting to create one single learning environment suitable for all optimization/RL problems (this is highly impractical) as many have attempted, we feel it is more important to teach users how to construct their own environment(s) using open-source tools based on his/her own specific grid optimization task.
 This tutorial is built on foundational research in power systems at Washington State University in the SCALE Lab (Sustainable Climate-resilient Analytics for Large-scale Energy Systems) research group.

 ## Toolkit Construction
 The foundational framework utilizes OpenDSS, an open-source electric power distribution system simulator distributed by the Electric Power Research Institute [EPRI](https://sourceforge.net/p/electricdss/),